-Investment assets are included in the financial statements on a fair value basis as at the reporting date.
-A financial asset is recognised in the net assets statement on the date the fund becomes party to the contractual acquisition of the asset.
+Investment assets are included in the accounts on a fair value basis as at the reporting date.
+A financial asset is recognised in the net assets statement on the date the Fund becomes party to the contractual acquisition of the asset.
 From this date any gains or losses arising from changes in the fair value of the asset are recognised in the fund account.

 The values of investments as shown in the net assets statement have been determined at a fair value in accordance with the requirements of the Code and IFRS 13 (see note 14).
 For the purposes of disclosing levels of fair value hierarchy, the fund has adopted the classification guidelines recommended in Practical Guidance on Investment Disclosures.
-Market values, which are assessed as follows:
+Market values, are assessed as follows:

-- 3.3.1.
-Market quoted securities are valued at bid market prices on the final day of the accounting period. - 3.3.2.
-Fixed interest securities are valued at a market value based on current yields at 31 March 2022 - 3.3.3.
-Pooled investments, which comprise the fund manager's unit trusts and open-ended investment companies, are valued at closing bid prices where bid and offer prices are published or closing single price where single price is published. - 3.3.4.
-Unquoted equity/debt and infrastructure asset valuations are provided by fund administrators following independent validation.
+- 3.7.1 Market quoted securities are valued at bid market prices on the final day of the accounting period. - 3.7.2 Fixed interest securities are valued at a market value based on current yields at 31 March 2023. - 3.7.3 Pooled investments, which comprise the fund manager's unit trusts and openended investment companies, are valued at closing bid prices where bid and offer prices are published or closing single price where single price is published, as provided by the investment manager.
+Shares in other pooled arrangements have been valued at the latest available net asset value (NAV), determined in accordance with fair value principles, provided by the pooled investment manager. - 3.7.4 Unquoted equity/debt and infrastructure asset valuations are provided by fund administrators following independent validation.